Jack Reacher: Author's commentary and interpretation

 Child views Jack Reacher as a "happy-go-lucky guy.
 He has quirks and problems, but the thing is, he doesn't know he's got them.
 Hence, no tedious self-pity.
 He's smart and strong, an introvert, but any anguish he suffers is caused by others."
 He was asked about the casting of Tom Cruise in the role of Jack Reacher.
-Cruise's casting as Jack Reacher was met with criticism from fans of the book series, primarily because the disparity in their heights.
+Cruise's casting as Jack Reacher was met with criticism from fans of the novel series, primarily because the disparity in their heights.
 Reacher is portrayed as 6 ft 5 in tall and weighing 250 pounds in the novels, while Cruise is 5 ft 7 in.
 Child replied that "Reacher's size in the books is a metaphor for an unstoppable force".
 In physique and appearance, Child has compared him to rugby player Lawrence Dallaglio.

 Lee Child said that he drew inspiration from his own life as he developed stories for Jack Reacher's accomplices and family.

 Fictional biography

-Jack Reacher was born on a military base in Berlin, on 29 October 1960.
-His mother, Josephine Moutier Reacher (née Moutier), was French.
-Jack speaks some French.
+Jack Reacher (he has no middle name) was born on 29 October 1960 at a U.S. military base in Berlin.
+His mother, Josephine Moutier Reacher (née Moutier), was French, and consequently Jack speaks some French.
 His maternal grandfather was at the Battle of Verdun in the First World War and in the French Resistance in the Second World War.
+Reacher's father was in the Marines.

-Reacher's father was in the military.
-Reacher himself enrolled in the United States Military Academy at West Point.
+Reacher grew up on the overseas military bases where his father was posted.
+He often protected his older brother, Joe, from bullies.
+Following Joe into the Army, Reacher enrolled in the United States Military Academy at West Point.
 Commissioned as an army officer, he was assigned to the military police and, as a major, ultimately led a special unit that was tasked with difficult cases.
 Reacher won numerous awards during his military service and his commanding officer, Leon Garber, promoted him twice in 18 months.

-After leaving the army, he became a drifter.
-After the September 11 attacks, with restrictions on wire transfers in the light of fraud he was obliged to carry an ATM card and photo ID in the form of a (generally expired) American passport.
+After leaving the Army, he became a drifter.
+After the September 11 attacks, with restrictions on wire transfers heightened in response to the prevalence of Wire transfer fraud, he was obliged to carry an ATM card and photo ID in the form of a (generally expired) American passport.